darktable-org/dtdocs/content/guides-tutorials/monochrome.md

 - When processing a raw file, one of the first steps is to [_demosaic_](../module-reference/processing-modules/demosaic.md) the image.
 If you set the _demosaicing method_ to "passthrough (monochrome)", this discards color information during the demosaicing process, and darktable will flag the image as monochrome.

-  **Note:** You should only use this for images taken on a camera where the Bayer filter has been removed.
+  **Note:** You should only use this for images taken on a camera where the color filter array has been removed.

 - After you have imported the image, you can manually flag an image as monochrome (or not) using the _metadata_ tab on the lighttable's [selected images](../module-reference/utility-modules/lighttable/selected-image.md) module,